 Let $p$ be an $A_2$ semi-definite point of $ds^2$ and $\sigma(t)$ the characteristic curve such that $\sigma(0)=p$.
 Since $p$ is of type $A_2$, the velocity vector $\sigma'(0)$ is not a null vector, and so we may assume that $t$ is an arc-length parameter of $\sigma$, that is, $ds^2(\sigma'(t),\sigma'(t))$ is identically equal to $1$.
 Then the $2$-form

-is defined, which is called the {\it derivative Euler form at $p$} associated with $ds^2$.
+is defined, which is called the \emph{derived Euler form at $p$} associated with $ds^2$.
 The following assertion is an analogue of Fact \ref{fact:a2a3}, but we do not assume that $f$ is a wave front:

 \begin{proposition} Let $f:M^2\to \R^3$ be a $C^r$-frontal and $p$ its non-degenerate singular point where the limiting normal curvature does not vanish.
-Then \begin{enumerate} \item[(o)] $f$ is a wave front at $p$ if and only if $p$ is non-parabolic $($i.e. $\Omega(p)\ne 0)$ with respect to the first fundamental form $ds^2$ of $f$, \item[(i)] $p$ is a cuspidal edge if and only if it is an $A_2$ semi-definite point and $\Omega(p)\ne 0$, \item[(ii)] $p$ is a swallowtail if and only if it is an $A_3$ semi-definite point and $\Omega(p)\ne 0$, \item[(iii)] $p$ is a cuspidal cross cap if and only if it is an $A_2$ semi-definite point, $\Omega(p)=0$ and $\Omega'(p)\ne 0$. \end{enumerate} \end{proposition}

-\begin{proof} We use the same notations as in the proof of Lemma \ref{lem:0423}.
+Then \begin{enumerate} \item[(o)] $f$ is a wave front at $p$ if and only if $p$ is non-parabolic {\rm(}i.e.\ $\Omega(p)\ne 0${\rm)} with respect to the first fundamental form $ds^2$ of $f$, \item[(i)] $p$ is a cuspidal edge if and only if it is an $A_2$ semi-definite point and $\Omega(p)\ne 0$, \item[(ii)] $p$ is a swallowtail if and only if it is an $A_3$ semi-definite point and $\Omega(p)\ne 0$, \item[(iii)] $p$ is a cuspidal cross cap if and only if it is an $A_2$ semi-definite point, $\Omega(p)=0$ and $\Omega'(p)\ne 0$. \end{enumerate} \end{proposition} \begin{proof} We use the same notations as in the proof of Lemma \ref{lem:0423}.
 The first assertion (o) follows from the equivalency of (1) and (2) of Fact~\ref{fact:front}.
 The assertions (i) and (ii) immediately follow from Fact \ref{fact:front} and Fact \ref{fact:a2a3}.
 We next prove (iii).
 Take an $A_2$ semi-definite point $p$.
-The condition $\Omega(p)=0$ and $\Omega'(p)\ne 0$ are equivalent to the conditions
+The conditions $\Omega(p)=0$ and $\Omega'(p)\ne 0$ are equivalent to the conditions

 Moreover, by \cite[(3.25)]{MSUY}, \eqref{eq:Ku} is reduced to